 The module will provide participants with an in depth appreciation for the crucial role of agroforestry and biodiversity as part of a functional landscape approach in organic and biological agriculture.
 Participants will describe and identify native species and multi-purpose uses of trees from food, fodder, and fuel production to habitat provision.
 The vital role and management of field boundary hedgerows for biodiversity, carbon sequestration and water cycling will be appraised as will the importance of developing linked habitats for both domestic and wild native species.
 Participants will demonstrate field survey skills in aquatic and terrestrial habitats for biodiversity assessment, evaluation, and monitoring.

-The module will be delivered in one semester each academic year with online lecture sessions each week.
+The module will be delivered from September in the first semester of each academic year with online lecture sessions each week.
 Course days and field practicals will be held during the semester to carry out farm and field surveys on agroforestry and landscape biodiversity.
-Case study assessments and farm audit plans will be carried out during the semester at spaced intervals and the final written exam will be held at the end of the semester
+Case study assessments and farm audit plans will be carried out during the semester at spaced intervals and the final written exam will be held at the end of the semester.

 Applicants for the Level 9 Certificate in Agroforestry and Landscape Biodiversity should hold a National Framework of Qualifications (NFQ) Level 8 honours degree in Agri-business and Rural Enterprise, Agriculture, Environmental and Land Science, or other Science-related discipline.
 Where the demand exceeds the places available, offers will be made in rank order based on applicants’ Grade Point Average (GPA).